Tulsa vs. Old Dominion Myrtle Beach Bowl NCAA Football Odds, Plays and Insights | December 20, 2021

 - When Tulsa scores more than 27.6 points, it is 3-2 against the spread and 5-0 overall.

-- Tulsa is 6-2 against the spread and 6-3 overall when the team totals more than 372.8 yards.
+- When Tulsa churns out more than 372.8 yards, the team is 6-2 against the spread and 6-3 overall.

-- The Golden Hurricane have turned the ball over seven more times (23 total) than the Monarchs have forced a turnover (16) this season.

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.